ericoporto/ags-manual-wiki/DateTime.md

 ```

 Creates DateTime object from the provided raw time value (in seconds).
-It returns invalid object if rawTime is negative
+It returns invalid object if rawTime is negative.

+This function may be useful, for example, if you write "raw time" from a DateTime.Now in a file, and load it back later.

-**NOTE:** the raw time mentioned here is sometimes also known as UNIX time, in 32-bit.
+**NOTE:** the raw time mentioned here is sometimes also known as UNIX time, stored as a 32-bit signed integer.

 *Compatibility:* Supported by **AGS 3.6.2** and later versions.